 Time to Degree and Extensions

 The Board of Trustees stipulates that all degree requirements must be completed within a defined span of years starting from the date of matriculation into the degree program, regardless of whether students are full time or part time.
-This span is 5 years (7 years if student’s entry term was prior to autumn 2007) for the master’s degree and 9 years for the doctorate degree.
-Under extenuating circumstances, a program may petition the Director of the Graduate School, on behalf of the student, for extension of the time limit for attaining his or her degree.
-Prior to the program petitioning the Graduate School for an extension, the student must communicate with his or her program advisor and/or director to review his or her degree completion to date and form a plan for degree completion.
-All this information should be included in a petition submitted to the Director of the Graduate School who will review this petition and make a final decision.
+This span is 5 years for the master's degree and 9 years for the doctoral degree.
+Under extenuating circumstances, a program may petition, on behalf of the student, for extension of the time limit for attaining the degree.
+Prior to the program petitioning the Graduate College for an extension, the student must communicate with the student’s program advisor and/or director to review the student’s degree completion to date and form a plan for degree completion.
+All this information should be included in a petition submitted to the Graduate College, which will review this petition and make a final decision.

 Students who have not completed degree requirements by their time-to-degree limit are on inactive status regardless of course registration in each academic year.
-Such students are required to apply for an extension of their time-to-degree and for reinstatement if they wish to continue in their program.
+Such students are required to apply for an extension of their time-to-degree.